cujomalainey/ant-arduino/README.md

 See the examples folder for the full source.
 There are more examples in the download.

-See the XBee API project for Arduino < - > Computer communication.

-To add XBee support to a new sketch, add "#include <XBee.h>" (without quotes) to the top of your sketch.
-You can also add it by selecting the "sketch" menu, and choosing "Import Library->XBee".
+To add XBee support to a new sketch, add "#include <ANT.h>" (without quotes) to the top of your sketch.
+You can also add it by selecting the "sketch" menu, and choosing "Import Library->ANT".

 ## Hardware

 For development and general tinkering I highly recommend using an Arduino that has 2 serial ports, such as the Arduino Leonardo.
-The reason is the XBee requires serial port access and it is useful to have another serial port available for debugging via the Arduino serial console.
+The reason is the ANT Radio requires serial port access and it is useful to have another serial port available for debugging via the Arduino serial console.

 * Arduino Leonardo (recommended)
 * Arduino UNO R3 (single serial port)
 * Arduino Pro (single serial port)

-XBee radios come in two models: Series 1 (S1) and Series 2 (S2).
-Series 1 are the best choice for most people as they are the easiest to configure.
-Series 2 XBee radios feature ZigBee and require a firmware update to use this software.
-Series 1 and 2 are not compatible with each other.
+ANT radios come in multiple models, but this driver is designed to only support the following:

+* NRF51
-* XBee Series 1
+* NRF52
-* XBee Series 2 (ZigBee)

-The Arduino XBee Shield is the easiest option for connecting the XBee to an Arduino.
-You can find XBee Shields from several vendors and even on ebay.
-Keep in mind if you select the SparkFun XBee Shield, it requires soldering headers (not included) to connect to an Arduino board.

-If not using an XBee shield you'll need a 3.3V regulator and logic shifting to convert from 5V (Arduino) to 3.3V (XBee).
+You will need 3.3V regulator and logic shifting to convert from 5V (Arduino) to 3.3V (ANT).
 The Arduino is 3.3V tolerant.

-An XBee Explorer is highly recommended for updating firmware and configuring the radio.
-This is also useful for interfacing an XBee with a computer.
-If you are using Series 2 radios you'll need an XBee Explorer to upload API firmware to the radio, via X-CTU (they ship with AT firmware).

 ## Installation
 Arduino 1.5 and later

 Arduino now includes a library manager for easier library installation.
-From the Sketch menu select include library->Manage Libraries, then type "xbee" in the filter and install.
+From the Sketch menu select include library->Manage Libraries, then type "ant" in the filter and install.

 Prior to Arduino 1.5 installation is a manual